eozdil174/ToDoApp/README.md

 # ToDoApp
 -------------
-It's a simple to-do app for organizing your to-do lists.
+It's a simple to-do app which uses a .txt file to save tasks.
+It can be useful for anyone who is interested with text input - output processes.

 ## How can I use?